-Here you find current News from the NUM division.
+Here you find current News from the Laboratory for Particle Physics.
 For scientific highlights, please see these pages.

 Anna Sótér has started an Ambizione fellowship at ETH Zurich and PSI.
 Her project is dedicated to developing a novel source of cold muonium atoms, which will be used for a new interferometry experiment that enables testing the weak equivalence principle by directly probing gravitational interaction of antimatter.